franl08/Sports-Manager/README.md

 # Sports Manager

-Application similar to sports management simulators (like "Football Manager") made in the context of OOP UC on Minho University.
+Application similar to sports management simulators (like "Football Manager") made in the context of OOP on Minho University.

 Made by: